nithin-deloitte/learn-dbt/README.md

 ### 1. Download and extract data

-- I downloaded the data from the given URL [here](https://archive.org/download/stackexchange/askubuntu.com.7z).
+1. I downloaded the data from the given URL [here](https://archive.org/download/stackexchange/askubuntu.com.7z).
-- Second I extracted the data into a common location in my computer
+2. I extracted the data into a common location in my computer

 *Note: I first tried to uplaod data from xml files directly via the UI, then tried to use `Talend` to upload the large data files to Snowflake,